Victoria Men's Roller Derby

 Victoria Men's Roller Derby (VMRD) is a flat track men's roller derby league based in Melbourne, Victoria, Australia.
 Founded in early 2013, VMRD is one of the premier men's roller derby leagues in Australia, having won three Australian Men's Roller Derby (AMRD) National Championships ('Men's Nationals').
 The representative side for the league is called Victorian Vanguard and is often referred to as the 'Travel Team', as they travel to other cities to play opposing teams.
 VMRD are skater owned and operated.

 VMRD are currently ranked 13th in the Men's Roller Derby Association (MRDA).
 To date they have played 30 games against other men's roller derby teams, with only three losses.

-Current & Previous Team Members

-Current skating members are #75 Justin Credible (Captain & President), #515 Pretty Skate Machine, #80 Flamin' Galah, #4 Gohan, #12 Simon Says, #934 Harry Spot'er, #3 Loulou, #7 Wolfbrother, #361 Kaneage, #05 Lucky Phil, #82 Marty McFly (Treasurer), #571 Koop Deluxe, #511 Cereal Killer, #117 Faster Chief, #66 T-Rex, #13 Dread Blocks, #1957 Mr Spew, and #99 Mav'Ricky.

-Previous or current non-skating members include #1212 Moshpit No Justsu, #00 Skate Pigram, #34 Dirty 5, #22 Princess Twinkle Toes, #39 JS, #007 James Bont, #73 Hatemale, #696 Private Parts, #5 Barney, #6 Ric A Mortis, #69 Timmy Turbo, #19 Bert & Hernia and #707 Sly Voltage (Secretary).

-Current Bench Coaches are Honey Collider and Victoria Beat-Her.
-Previous team Bench coaches included Sasha Ratbag, Giles, Florence the Machine, Mad Eye Murphy, Sass n Bite and Matt Clanahan.

 History

 VMRD played a solitary game in 2013, against Tasmania Men's in November, winning 294–116.

 In 2014 they played three games played outside the Men's Nationals tournament (see below) with convincing wins against Tweed Valley Men's 424-92 and Adelaide's Light City 276–108.
 However the team suffered their first loss, to Brisbane's BCR Men's 210–165.
 According to some members of the team, this loss is disputed, however further details are not known.
 Notably, they also played the #1 Australian ranked women's team VRDL All stars (a well established WFTDA team ranked 5th in the world at the time) losing 239–69.

 In 2015 they defeated Brisbane BCR Men's 170–135, avenging the previous year's defeat.
 They again lost to the women's VRDL All Stars 204–111, however defeated the highly ranked Australian women's team VRDL Queen Bees 245–115.

 The team started 2016 with a significant 196-61 win over Canberra's Capital Carnage and a second win over VRDL Queen Bees 223–169.
 This turned out to be a standout year, with VMRD winning their third Men's Nationals title, achieving their highest ever points differential (+313) and finishing the season undefeated.